 Basic “market” (cruiser) bikes for adults generally hover around $50 to $100, but you need to check if the condition of the bike is actually decent, or if it veers more towards “bicycle carcass stolen from HDB void deck”.
 It’s good to budget about $50 more in case you need to swap out or fix the tyres, brakes, chains and so on.

-Cycling forum Togoparts also has used bikes for sale, but because it’s for hobbyists, prices tend to be higher and the people are more concerned about brand.
-On the positive side, sellers – if they are genuine sellers and not parts-flippers – tend to be better about bike maintenance.
+Cycling forum Togoparts also has used bikes for sale, but because it’s for hobbyists, prices tend to be higher and people are more concerned about the brand here.
+On the positive side, sellers — if they are genuine sellers and not parts-flippers — tend to maintain their bikes better.

 It goes without saying that before you deal, be sure to check the used bicycle very thoroughly.
-SingaporeMTB has a very comprehensive used bike checklist to refer to.
+Here’s a very comprehensive used bike checklist to refer to.

-Given the risks of buying a bicycle second hand, you might want to opt for a brand new bike instead – and the cheapest bicycle brand in Singapore has got to be Aleoca.
+Given the risks of buying a bicycle second hand, you might want to opt for a brand new bike instead.
+Although they have increased their prices of late, Aleoca is still the most affordable bicycle brand in Singapore.

 If you’re shopping for your kid, Decathlon also has an excellent range of children’s bikes.
 They may be more expensive than the generic kind you can buy from Giant, but they’re better quality.

-Location: 230 Stadium Boulevard (Decathlon has several outlets but the new Kallang outlet is best – it’s huge and has lots of models available for test rides.)
+Location: 230 Stadium Boulevard (Decathlon has several outlets, but the Kallang megastore is best for bicycle shopping)

-Don’t be too put off by the professionalism though, because Rodalink does carry some relatively cheap bicycle brands, most prominently Polygon bikes, a Indonesian brand famous for making really affordable mountain bikes.
+Don’t be too put off by the professionalism though, because Rodalink does carry some relatively cheaper bicycle brands, most prominently Polygon bikes, an Indonesian brand famous for making really affordable mountain bikes.

-Now, if you’re into mountain bikes, you’d know how crazy expensive these can get in Singapore – well into the thousands.
-Frankly it’s a little shocking how obsessed Singaporeans are about MTBs, given, uh, our conspicuous lack of mountains and the fact that there are a grand total of 4 MTB trails here (one of which is not even on the mainland…)
+Now, if you’re into mountain bikes, you’d know how crazily expensive these can get in Singapore – well into the thousands.
+Frankly it’s a little shocking how obsessed Singaporeans are about MTBs, given, uh, our conspicuous lack of mountains.

 Well, good news for broke MTB enthusiasts!
-A basic Polygon mountain bike will set you back “only” about $400 at Rodalink.
-Alternatively, Polygon also makes city cruisers starting at $400 as well.
+A basic Polygon mountain bike will set you back “only” about $449 at Rodalink.
+Alternatively, Polygon also makes city cruisers starting at a slightly steeper cost of $599.

 - 166B Upper East Coast Road Singapore